 An institution receiving Denial of Accreditation must:

-Take immediate steps to close all credential programs at the end of the semester or quarter in which the COA decision occurs.
+Take immediate steps to close all credential programs as soon as it is reasonable, as determined by the COA.

 Announce that it has had its accreditation for educator preparation denied.
-All students enrolled in all credential programs must be notified within 10 days of Commission action that accreditation has been denied and that all credential programs will end at the end of the semester, quarter, or within 3 months of when the COA decision occurs.
+All students enrolled in all credential programs must be notified within 10 days of COA action that accreditation has been denied and that all credential programs will end on the timeframe determined by the COA.
 The Commission must receive a copy of this correspondence.

-File a plan of discontinuation within 30 days of the COA's decision.
+File a plan of discontinuation no later than 30 days of the COA's decision.
 The plan must give information and assurances regarding the institution's efforts to place currently enrolled students in other credential programs to provide adequate assistance to permit students to complete their particular credential programs.

 Upon the effective date of the closure of credential programs, as determined by the COA, remove from all institutional materials and website any statements that indicate that its credential programs are accredited by the Commission.